-The governmental activities Capital assets show a -5.4% or \$73,050 decrease over the previous year due to a combination of new capital assets, the deletion of old capital assets and the recording depreciation on the existing assets.
-Other governmental assets increased by 10.9% or \$314,278 due to an increase in cash and property taxes receivable.
+The governmental activities capital assets show a 14.4% or \$184,735 increase over the previous year due to new capital assets purchased for Parks less annual depreciation.
+Other governmental assets increased by 21.1% or \$672,437 due to an increase in property taxes receivable.
 On the liabilities side of government activities, the Long-term debt slightly increased due mostly to the accrued and unpaid interest for the Series B bonds of the District.
-Other liabilities decreased by 19% from the previous year, mostly attributable to a decrease in accounts payable.
+Other liabilities decreased by -12.7% from the previous year, mostly attributable to a decrease in Deposits and escrow.

-On the business-type activities side of the District, i.e., water and wastewater services, the capital assets have decreased by 0.9% overall attributable to the purchase of new capital assets less the annual depreciation.
-Other assets increased due to additional cash from the sale of land and an increase in prepaid assets in 2022.
+On the business-type activities side of the District, i.e., water and wastewater services, the capital assets have increased by 8.3% overall attributable to the purchase of new capital assets, including the New Administration Building less the annual depreciation.
+Other assets decreased mostly due to the reduction in cash due to paying for the construction cost of the New Administration Building.